afattahi1387/library-management-site-project-created-with-laravel/README.md

 ## Initial Setup

-for Initial Setup, Performance Step by Step:
+For Initial Setup, Performance Step by Step:

 ### install APACHE, PHP, MySQL and Composer

-in step 1, install APACHE, PHP, MySQL and Composer. for install APACHE, PHP and MySQL, You Can install XAMPP or Wampserver or install seperately.
+In step 1, install APACHE, PHP, MySQL and Composer. for install APACHE, PHP and MySQL, You Can install XAMPP or Wampserver or install seperately.

 ### Clone this Project

-for Use this Project, You Should Clone this project.
+For Use this Project, You Should Clone this project.

-for Clone this Project from GitHub, You Should Enter this Command in Your Terminal Or Your Command Prompt:
+For Clone this Project from GitHub, You Should Enter this Command in Your Terminal Or Your Command Prompt:

     git clone https://github.com/afattahi1387/library-management-site-project-created-with-laravel

-and for Clone This Project from GitLab, Enter This Command:
+And for Clone This Project from GitLab, Enter This Command:

     git clone https://gitlab.com/laravel-projects14/library-site-project-created-with-laravel

 ### Install vendor Folder

-for Install vendor Folder, First Open Terminal Or Command Prompt in my_codes folder, Then Enter This Command:
+For Install vendor Folder, First Open Terminal Or Command Prompt in my_codes folder, Then Enter This Command:

     composer install